Who is June Bronhill?

 Her last role was in 1994.
 It was a British stage comedy involving homosexuality called Straight and Narrow.

 The obituary says that because of her hearing loss, her last few years were lonely.
 It was hard for her to communicate with people.
 Both my grandfathers were hard of hearing in their later years.
-I think it did make them feel a little left.
+I think it did make them feel a little left out.
 I remember writing notes to my Grandpa Ed.
 Sometimes it was easier to communicate that way.
 I think at one point we might have suggested us all learning sign language.
 Maybe?
 I do remember we joked that he had selective hearing.
-He would not hear us say certain things, then other times he seemed to hear perfectly.
+He would not hear us say certain things; then other times he seemed to hear perfectly.

 I think it's lonely though.
 See, if we were talking TO him, it wasn't so bad.
 We enunciate.
 We write things down.
 We make sure he understands.
 The problem is more when we're talking amongst ourselves, around him.
 It's not like we purposely would exclude him.
 But conversations are happening.
 We talk to each other.
 And he probably sat there not being able to follow.